dariocavada/ar_location_viewer/README.md

 ## License

-ArLocationView is released under the MIT license.
+ArLocationViewer is released under the MIT license.